NHL Plus-Minus Award: Winners

 Bold Player with the best plus-minus ever recorded in a season.

-Plus-minus leaders (1967–1982)
+Plus-minus leaders (1959–1982)

 Before 1983, there was no award for leading the League in plus-minus.
-The NHL started counting the statistics in 1967, and this lists all the leaders from the inception of the statistic to the inception of the award.
+The NHL started counting the statistics in 1967, while records have been compiled by the NHL for plus-minus back to 1959.
+This table lists all the leaders from the available statistics to the inception of the award.